ligato/docs/docs/user-guide/concepts.md

 Example:

-*tart with the empty VPP and configure an interface:
+Start with the empty VPP and configure an interface:
 ```bash
 vpp# create loopback interface
 loop0